 The UK Data Service (UKDS), based at the University of Essex, provides controlled access to a wide range of social and economic research data, including a number de-identified ONS datasets.

 The CeLSIUS team provide support to UK-based users of the ONS Longitudinal Study (LS) from the academic, voluntary and public sectors.
-They work at the ONS office at Drummond Gate in London.
+They are based at UCL and the ONS office at Drummond Gate, Pimlico, London.
 If you are employed in one of these sectors and would like to use the LS, CeLSIUS staff will help you through the application process.
+In addition to the AR form you will also need to complete the LS supplementary form which is under ‘Related Downloads’.

 More information is available on the CeLSIUS website.